JasonWu2O23/github-3.2-wu-jinqing/README.md

 GitHub Authentication refers to the process of verifying the identity of users by providing unique credentials to GitHub before users can access certain resources on GitHub.

 GitHub Authentication methods available to be implemented as follow:
-* Username and password only: Users can log in to GitHub via their individual username and password, a common method for most users.
+* Username and password only - Users can log in to GitHub via their individual username and password, a common method for most users.
-* Two-factor authentication (2FA):
+* Two-factor authentication (2FA) - GitHub generates an authentication code any time someone attempts to sign into your account on GitHub.com.
+Thus, the only way someone can sign into your account is if they know both your password and have access to the authentication code on your phone.
+* Passkey - Add a passkey to your account to enable a secure, passwordless login.
+Passkeys satisfy both password and 2FA requirements, therefore you can complete your sign in with a single step.
+* SAML single sign-on
+* Authenticating with GitHub Desktop
+* Authenticating to the API with a personal access token - To use GitHub REST API for personal use.
+* Authenticating to the API with an app - To use the API on behalf of an organization or another user.
+* Authenticating to the API in a GitHub Actions workflow
+* Authenticating with the command line - via HTTPS, SSH

-### Update the Readme file to contain least 15 github commands and what are the usage of them?
+### Update the Readme file to contain at least 15 GitHub commands and what are the usage of them?

 Set Your Name and Email Address.
 These settings will be used to identify your commits in the Git history.
 ``````````````````````````````````````````````````````````````````````````````````````````````````````````